Skip to main content

 • whether pets are allowed

-• the types of animals permitted
+• the types of animals or types of pets permitted

 • any restrictions on size or breed